 On the other hand, some users also favor server-installed website apps for the following reasons:

 Flexibility: Applications that are deployed on the server are more adaptable and can manage complicated dynamic content and interactions.
 They may also be easily altered and scaled to match shifting needs.

 Ease of use: Because of the abundance of current software and tooling accessible, server-installed applications may be simpler to work with for individuals who are accustomed to server-side programming.

 HOWEVER, in most circumstances, you are sacrificing speed and security for the convenience of use.

-Integration: Server-installed applications can easily integrate with other software and systems, such as databases and content management systems.
-This makes it easier to manage and update content and data on a website.
+Integration: Applications installed on a server can easily communicate with other programs and platforms, including content management systems and databases.
+This makes managing and updating content and data on a website simpler.